 For example, in the context of a neural network problem, one input layer would signify one variable – maybe the age or gender (independent variable) of a person whose identity (dependent) we are trying to figure out.

-This neural network is then applied as many times as the amount of data points we have per independent variable.
+This neural network is then applied as many times as the number of data points per independent variable.
 So what would be the output value, since we now know what the input value signifies?
 Output values can be continuous, binary, or categorical variables.

 They just have to correspond to the one row you input as the independent variables.
 In essence, one type of independent variable corresponds to one type of output variable.
 Those output variables can be the same for different rows while the input variables cannot.